Key Takeaways

 Along with the fake memo, Singh posted on X: “Indian Government’s Secret Memo has been leaked where it has been revealed that the Indian Embassies are being used to mobilize and train terrorists in the west.”

-The fake memo comes as tensions have been rising between the Indian government and Ottawa over the free rein given to Khalistani separatists in Canada, who last week entered the premises of a Hindu temple in Brampton, Ontario, and attacked devotees and other people.
-The incident at the Brampton temple took place as the Indian consulate was holding a camp inside, with the permission of the temple authorities, to help the Indian diaspora complete their life certificates.
+Tensions between the Indian government and Ottawa are rising due to the free rein given to Khalistani separatists in Canada.
+Last week, these separatists entered a Hindu temple in Brampton, Ontario, and attacked devotees and others.
+Indian consulate officials were present at the temple, holding a camp to help the Indian diaspora complete their life certificates.

 India has condemned the violence and urged Canada to provide security to Indian diplomats.